 Facebook’s goal is to find the most effective way to allocate the limited advertising space they have.

-They achieve it by running thousands of mini auctions every second, with advertisers competing against each other for that ad space.
-If you happen to win such an auction, you will be charged and your ad will be displayed to the audience you chose.And how much does Facebook advertising cost?
+They achieve it by running thousands of mini auctions every second, with advertisers competing against each other for ad space.
+If you happen to win the auction, you’ll be charged and your ad will be displayed to the audience you defined and chose.

 Well, it depends.